 That's another important point; if you go to install the driver from your PC or motherboard manufacturer and you get a warning saying something along the lines of "A newer verion of this driver already exists" you want to go ahead an overwrite the newer driver with the older one.
 Once I overwrote the newer chipset driver on my Dell Optiplex with the older one I got off of Dell's Web site my PCI Serial Port entry with the yellow exclamation point icon turned into Intel Active Management Technology - SOL (COM3) and my SLP-200 printer worked great.

-Not that I had downloaded and installed the latest chipset driver from Intel's Web site and even though the was for an "Intel Active Management Technology" drive the Intel driver didn't fix my problem.
+Note that I had downloaded and installed the latest chipset driver from Intel's Web site and even though the was an "Intel Active Management Technology" driver, it didn't fix my problem.
 I had to get the correct driver from Dell.

 Second Things Second

 If you've still got problems after you've got a clean Device Manager display then it's time to look at the application and the Windows compatibility settings.